Bear Lake Monster: History

-Interest eventually died down in the subject and the phenomenon faded from public memory.
-Twenty-six years following his articles and allegations, Joseph C. Rich finally admitted that it had all been a “wonderful first-class lie.”
+Interest eventually died down in the subject, and the phenomenon faded from public memory.
+Twenty-six years following his articles and allegations, Joseph C. Rich finally admitted that it had all been a "wonderful first-class lie".

 Modern Bear Lake Monster sightings

-Sighting of the Bear Lake Monster continued even after Rich admitted that he fabricated the original sightings as a hoax.
+Sightings of the Bear Lake Monster continued even after Rich admitted that he fabricated the original sightings as a hoax.
 A 1907 letter published in a Logan, Utah newspaper claimed that two men had seen the Bear Lake behemoth attack their camp and kill one of their horses, a four-year-old claimed to see it in 1937, and a Boy Scout leader spoke of seeing it in 1946.
-The last reported sighting of the monster was in June 2002, when Bear Lake business owner Brian Hirschi claims to have seen the monster.
+The last reported sighting of the monster was in June 2002, when Bear Lake business owner Brian Hirschi claimed to have seen the monster.

 The monster has become a part of local folklore, partly due to sporadic sightings and partly in jest.
-For years a Bear Lake Monster Boat—a tourist boat-shaped to look like a green lake monster—offered a 45-minute scenic cruise of Bear Lake with folklore storytelling.
-Another self-parody that the locals have done is to fill a float in the Garden City, Utah Raspberry Days parade with local children and label it “The Real Bear Lake Monsters.”
+For years, a Bear Lake Monster Boat—a tourist boat, shaped to look like a green lake monster—offered a 45-minute scenic cruise of Bear Lake with folklore storytelling.
+Another self-parody that the locals have done is to fill a float in the Garden City, Utah, Raspberry Days parade with local children and label it "The Real Bear Lake Monsters".
 On another occasion, during the 1996 Raspberry Days, a competition was organized in Garden City to have local school children name the leviathan.
 The judges decided on the name Isabella, which had been submitted by an eight-year-old girl.